decred/dcrdocs/docs/getting-started/user-guides/cli-installation.md

     You can either double click it or run it from the Command Prompt.

 3. The binaries for `dcrd`, `dcrwallet`, and `dcrctl` can now be found in the `%HOMEPATH%\decred\` directory (usually %HOMEPATH% is `C:\Users\<username>`).
 Before the `dcrinstall` process completes, you will be taken to the wallet creation prompt.
 Follow the steps within the [Wallet Creation Walkthrough](/getting-started/user-guides/dcrwallet-setup.md#wallet-creation-walkthrough) of the dcrwallet Setup guide to finish.

----

-You can visit [Configuring CLI Tools](/advanced/manual-cli-install.md) for more advanced options and information on configuring the Decred CLI tools manually